 Chad "Little Coyote" Yellowjohn comes from Shoshone-Bannock/Spokane ancestral line.
-Chad was raised in a small town known as Ione, Washington and at a young age being mute speaking only gibberish.
-Over the years, his imagination began to extensively blossom on paper, thus quickly gaining a heavy interest in free hand illustration.
-Fueling his love for drawing, his mother expressed that she could get a sense of his mood swings, in which he would draw a picture to lighten her day to implement a positive atmosphere when growing up.
+Chad was raised in Ione, Washington and at a young age was mute, speaking only gibberish.
+Over the years, his imagination began to extensively blossom on paper, thus gaining a heavy interest in free hand illustration.
+Fueling his love for drawing, his mother expressed she could get a sense of his mood swings, in which he would draw a picture to lighten her day to implement a positive atmosphere when growing up.

-After graduating High School, Yellowjohn went straight to the Institute of American Indian Arts in Sante Fe, New Mexico to advance in his talents on becoming a professional illustrator, taking new media classes and building relationships with other like minded native artists.
-Due to struggles along the way, he dropped out and moved close to home where he cycled from working at the Spokane International Airport to customizing hand painted Poly like shoes, creating Indigenous illustrations, drawing various caricature portraits and selling them to those showing interest.
-Working behind doors for two straight years and looking for his next move, he's struck by inspiration seeing his friends growing at the art school in Sante Fe, and decides to enroll for another shot for the Spring Semester of 2015.
+After graduating High School, Yellowjohn went straight to the Institute of American Indian Arts in Santa Fe, New Mexico to advance in his talents on becoming a professional illustrator, taking media classes and building relationships with other like-minded Indigenous artists.
+Due to struggles along the way, he dropped out and moved close to home where he cycled from working at the Spokane International Airport, to customize hand painted Poly-like shoes, creating Indigenous illustrations, drawing various caricature portraits, and selling them to those showing interest.
+Working behind doors for two straight years and looking for his next move.
+Chad was struck with inspiration by seeing his friends growing at the Institute of American Indian Arts in Santa Fe, and decided to enroll for another shot for the Spring Semester of 2015.

 Coming back to the school was the greatest choice he made.
-Yellowjohn earned his Associates in Cinematic Arts, and a Minor in Studio Arts.
-Yellowjohn's art has no plans on moving back to Washington, planning to travel and show the world his art, tell his story, and spread inspiration and awareness of the issues Indigenous People face today.
+Yellowjohn earned his Associates in Cinematic Arts, along with a Minor in Studio Arts.
+Yellowjohn has plans and goals to travel and show the world his art, tell his story, and spread inspiration and awareness of the issues Indigenous people face today.

 When Chad was attending Eastern Washington University, he struggled to financially.
 When he wasn't selling at prints at Pow-Wows, he was customizing shoes.
 Customizing isn't his preferred hobby, but he enjoys giving graduates, poly's, basketball players some style.
 ALSO: It's been a few years since my mom's shoes were stolen, PLEASE contact me if they are SEEN or FOUND